lulco/phoenix/docs/rollback_command.md

 - `--dry` Just print queries, no query defined in migration is executed
 - `--all` Rollbacks all migrations, if not set only last executed migration is rollbacked
 - `--dir` Executes only migrations in dir(s)
+- `--class` Executes only migrations specified by this option